davidzk3/prediction-market-ops-playbook/runbooks/invalid-resolution.md

-\## What Is an Invalid Resolution
+## What Is an Invalid Resolution

-An invalid resolution occurs when the \*\*final outcome does not reflect objective reality or agreed resolution rules\*\*, including:
+An invalid resolution occurs when the **final outcome does not reflect objective reality or agreed resolution rules**, including:

-\- Outcome contradicts authoritative data
+- Outcome contradicts authoritative data

-\- Oracle resolves wrong option
+- Oracle resolves wrong option

-\- Market wording allows multiple interpretations
+- Market wording allows multiple interpretations

-\- Resolution applied before dispute window closes
+- Resolution applied before dispute window closes

-\- Manual execution error during settlement
+- Manual execution error during settlement

-This runbook applies \*\*after a resolution has been posted\*\*, not before.
+This runbook applies **after a resolution has been posted**, not before.

----

-\## Detection Triggers

-\### Internal Signals

-\- Ops review flags inconsistency

-\- Monitoring detects mismatch vs reference sources

-\- Settlement validation checks fail

-\### External Signals

-\- User disputes or appeals

-\- Community escalation

-\- Governance delegate alerts